 The Property Descriptor type is used to explain the manipulation and reification of named property attributes.
 Values of the Property Descriptor type are records composed of named fields where each field's name is an attribute name and its value is a corresponding attribute value.
-In addition, any field may have the value Unspecified.
-Unspecified is a unique distinguished value that is only used for specification purposes in conjunction with property descriptor fields.
-It cannot be stored as the value of a variable or
+In addition, any field may be present or absent.